kriss3/dotNetPlaygound/README.md

 - Working on Refit (learning new http client library);
 - Upgrading dotnet framework solution projects to dotnet 8.0 Trying to find the smoothest way to move old but working app to a modern world.
 - Pattern matching attempt to scan through the projects and convert switch statement to switch expressions using pattern matching.
+- Continue working on this repository.
+This is my go to for practice dotnet and C#.
+Now focusing on C# functional features and EF Core.